The goals of this chapter are to:

 Your instructor will provide you with a selection of different rock samples.
 From the list of minerals in Table 2.3 below, indicate which rock sample(s) contain those minerals by filling out the “Rock Sample” column.

 Your instructor will provide you with a selection of unknown rocks.
-Using what you know about how each rock type forms, determine the rock type for each of your unknown samples in Table 2.3.
+Using what you know about how each rock type forms, determine the rock type for each of your unknown samples and fill in Table 2.4.

 2.3 Igneous Rocks

 Your instructor will provide you with a set of unknown igneous rocks to identify.
-Use Figures 2.11 and 2.12 to fill out the information in Table 2.5 below.
+Use Figures 2.11 and 2.12 to fill out the information in Table 2.5.

 |Sample||Intrusive or Extrusive||% Light vs. Dark Minerals (intrusive) or color (extrusive)||Rock Name|